hollyjalopy/d9book/book/bq.md

 ```

 You can't use `$this->my_function` even if they are in the same class.
-Grab the namespace from the top of the php file you are using.
+Grab the namespace from the top of the PHP file you are using.
 In this
 case:

 ```php